David-Manniche/TheMarket/readme.txt

     => 034475 - Pagination is not working  properly on Seller > Catalog list.
     => 034608 - when user adds item to cart and turns back from payment gateway then quantity get doubles.
     => 034661 - Unable to save buy together and related products.
+    => 034729 - Getting error on side bar on login with advertiser account